jboss-fuse/quickstarts/sap-trfc-destination-standalone/README.md

 To build and run the quick start:

-1. Change your working directory to the `sap-idoc-destination-standalone` directory.
+1. Change your working directory to the `sap-trfc-destination-standalone` directory.
 * Run `mvn clean install` to build the quick start.
 * Run `mvn camel:run` to start the Camel runtime.
 * In the console observe the contents of the IDoc processed by the route.